The Art of the Ask: How to Ask for a Referral

 Of course, the best way to obtain referrals is to earn them in the first place.
 When your business does something extraordinary the chances are that your clients will tell others about their experience.
 When they tell their friends and business associates online what you have done for them, your business is bound to benefit.

 When that happens, extend those referrals into other avenues, and make sure you are asking customers for referrals in the ways we have outlined.

 Now you know that asking for a referral does not have to be intimidating, there’s every reason to start doing so now.

 If you liked this post, check out our Small Business Guide to Referrals.

-Delan Cooper is a writer with years of experience in marketing communication.
+Delan Cooper is a writer from AssignYourWriter UK with years of experience in marketing communication.
 He enjoys meeting new people and reading more books to get inspired for his own book.
-Connect with him on on Facebook, Twitter and Google Plus.
+Connect with him on Facebook, Twitter.